ericrqs/Juniper-vMX/README.md

     nova flavor-create --is-public true re-flv auto 4096 28 2
     nova flavor-create --is-public true pfe-flv auto 4096 4 3

-Deploy the VCP and VFP to make sure the system is working:
+Deploy the VCP and VFP from the CLI to make sure the system is working:

+    . keystonerc_admin

+    # run the following directly in the Bash command prompt
     n=81
     net128name="n128_$n"
     net128subnetname="${net128name}-subnet"